 The next step is to set the mood with some lighting.
-The most traditional type of glamping lights are lamps.
-Not only do they look pretty, but the give the space a nice soothing glow when placed on your side tables.
-If electricity is not available at your camp site, don’t panic.
-Simply get some puck shaped LED lights and put them where the bulbs would go.
-You may have to use double sided sticky tape to make sure that they stay in place.
+The most traditional type of glamping lights is lamps.
+Not only do they look pretty, but they give the space a nice soothing glow when placed on your side tables.
+If electricity is not available at your campsite, don’t panic.
+Simply get some puck-shaped LED lights and put them where the bulbs would go.
+You may have to use double-sided sticky tape to make sure that they stay in place.

 6. Glamping Decor

 Now it’s time for the fun details.
 To add even more dimension to the space you will need some extra items such as vases, picture frames, figurines, and flowers.
 The dollar store has some great lightweight picture frames that you can hang with 3M products.
 As for your flowers, buy a vase at the dollar store and decorate it with fresh wildflowers from your hike.

 Just because you are in the great outdoors doesn’t mean you have to suffer from extreme heat or cold.
 Some may think that controlling the temperature defeats the purpose of camping.
 But remember, this is not camping — it’s glamping, and comfort is the name of the game.
 If you are one of those people who can’t stand the cold or heat, bringing a heater or fan on your trip is vital.

 Many of the larger tents come with vents for just such a purpose.
 If your glamping site has electricity, bring an evaporative cooler or portable air conditioner.
 You can probably find a great one on Craigslist.
 The only thing is that you must make sure that your tent is airtight for it to work properly.
 If you want a heater, a freestanding electric stove heater will make the space cozier.